 There are some things you can do to lower your risk.

 - Stop smoking or using tobacco.

-- Avoid or limit alcohol use.
+- Avoid or limit alcohol use and drinking carbonated beverages.

 - Get regular exercise.